 parts of Chuquisaca and western Tarija - are temperate to cool.
 Temperatures are pleasant during the day, varying between 60-80ºF but it can get very cold at night, dropping to 30-40ºF.
 This region, although high (averaging 1200-1500 meters above sea level, or about as high as Denver, Colorado) is also rather humid.
 Bolivia’s valleys are very fertile and covered in dense forest.
 The rainy season is long and sustained.
 It is always a good idea to dress in layers in this region as the climate changes quickly.
 During the day one can feel quite warm, but by the late afternoon a sweater or jacket are often necessary.
 During the winter a heavy coat, gloves and a hat are advisable, although it doesn’t get as cold as the winters in North America and Northern Europe.
 It rarely snows here.

-On the shores of Lake Titicaca, and higher (Potosí), temperatures can reach a balmy 80ºF at midday, but normally by early afternoon a sweater is necessary and the nights are cold.
+Andes Mountain Highlands: On the shores of Lake Titicaca, and higher (Potosí), temperatures can reach a balmy 80ºF at midday, but normally by early afternoon a sweater is necessary and the nights are cold.
 Because of the altitude, the sun feels especially strong here and sunscreen should be worn throughout the entire day.
-On the Altiplano the winds are cold and harsh and moisturizer or sunscreen (and chapstick) are important to prevent both sunburn and windburn.
+On the Altiplano the winds are cold and harsh and moisturizer or sunscreen (and lip balm) are important to prevent both sunburn and windburn.
 (Note: In the

 Salar de Uyuni